Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou

 \section{Mathemes of the undecidable and of the evental site}

-According to Badiou, an undecidable truth is located beyond boundaries of authoritative claims of knowledge.
-At the same time, undecidability indicates that truth has a post-evental character: ``the heart of the truth is that the event in which it originates is undecidable'' \cite[p.
-221]{BE}.
+According to Badiou, the undecidable truth is located beyond the boundaries of authoritative claims of knowledge.
+At the same time, undecidability indicates that truth has a post-evental character: ``the heart of the truth is that the event in which it originates is undecidable'' [BE, p.
+221].
 Badiou explains that, in terms of forcing, undecidability means that the conditions belonging to the generic set force sentences that are not consequences of axioms of set theory.
-However, one also needs to answer the question about the role axioms play in the structure of \emph{historical} situations.
-If in the domains of specific languages (of politics, science, art or love) the effects of event are not visible, ``Being and Event'' is an empty exercise in abstraction: even science --- perhaps excluding some entirely formalized areas of theoretical physics --- let alone art or love --- cannot for obvious reasons be exhaustively described in terms of the sole relation of belonging.
+However, one also needs to answer the question about the role played by axioms in the structure of \emph{historical} situations.
+If in the domains of specific languages (of politics, science, art or love) the effects of event are not visible, the content of ``Being and Event'' is an empty exercise in abstraction: even science --- perhaps excluding some entirely formalized areas of theoretical physics --- let alone art or love --- cannot for obvious reasons be exhaustively described solely in terms of the relation of belonging.
 Anyway, it is doubtful that --- to consider just one example --- the status of the French revolution is different from the status of the absolute monarchy preceding it as far as the axioms of set theory are concerned.
 In other words, most likely either all historical facts are decidable or none of them is.
 Both possibilities lead to a trivial notion of the undecidable.